rexoliver/rexoliver.github.io/README.md

 ## Deployment

-To deploy the website to GitHub Pages, run the following command:
+To deploy the website to GitHub Pages, run this command:

 ```
 npm run deploy